-RE is closely linked with Collective Worship (CW) and CW is planned such that elements can be followed up in RE where appropriate.
-The key differences are that RE focuses more on learning about and from religion whereas CW focuses more on experiencing religious practice.
-Further, in RE we favour learning about Christianity whilst ensuring children learn about different religions, whereas our CW is wholly Christian.
+RE is closely linked with Collective Worship (CW) at Firle CEP and Assemblies at Laughton.
+It is planned such that elements can be followed up in RE where appropriate.
+The key differences are that RE focuses more on learning about and from religion whereas CW and Assemblies focus more on experiencing religious practice.
+Further, in RE we ensure children learn about other religions in addition to Christianity, whereas our CW at Firle is wholly Christian.
+Assemblies at Laughton focus on all religions in their celebration of festivals as well as the school and British values.